rwood-97/eden/README.md

 [![PyPI version][pypi-version]][pypi-link]
 [![PyPI platforms][pypi-platforms]][pypi-link]

-A repo containing code related to fine-tuning Eden (a LLM for gardening advice).
+A repo containing code related to fine-tuning and serving Eden (a LLM for gardening advice).

 ## Installation